chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 ## Introduction

 If you have gone through the content of Week 0 and tried the problem, you should be familiar with the basic ideas of ROS.
 In addition, you should be capable of creating a simple publisher and a subscriber.
 If so, you are ready to face what is about to come your way.
-In this episode, you will see how to work in **Gazebo**, a simulator and **Rviz**, a visualizer.
+In this episode, you will see how to work in **Gazebo** and **Rviz**.

 <img src="Images/Gazebo.jpg" width=320 height=150> <img src="Images/Rviz.png" width=320 height=240>